francescorn/francescorn/READMe.md

 WebKit/WebInspectorUI, MDN/browser-compat-data, w3c/csswg-drafts

-Volunteer Scribe for the CSS-WG
+Volunteer scribe for the CSS-WG

-Seeking a role as a Software Engineer
+Seeking a role as a software engineer

 Technical Skills: